Linkedin

 I used the ticket selection flow from transfers as my starting point and sketched a few variations on paper.

-Pretty quickly, I ran into the price-setting problem:
+Pretty quickly, I ran into the price-setting challenge:

 After a few rounds of sketching, I found a simple solution — a smart segmented control to switch between the original price and a custom price.